Terms of Business

 12.7.
 We reserve the right to require proof of source of funds and/or confirmation of the nature and source of wealth for all receipts of monies from clients directly or from third parties for payments on behalf of clients.

 13.1.
-Should you at any time become unhappy with any aspect of our service please write to the fee earner responsible for your matter in the first instance.
-If that does not resolve the problem to your satisfaction or you would prefer not to speak to the fee earner directly responsible for your matter you can contact the person responsible for supervising your matter as detailed in your engagement letter who will initiate the firm’s formal complaints procedure.
-A copy of Viberts’ Client Care Policy and complaints procedure is available on request.
+Should you at any time become unhappy with any aspect of our service please write to the supervising Partner responsible for your matter in the first instance.
+If that does not resolve the problem to your satisfaction or you would prefer not to speak to the Partner responsible for your matter you can contact the Practice Director who will initiate the firm’s formal complaints procedure.
+A copy of Viberts’ Service Charter and complaints procedure is available on our website.
 We shall investigate your complaint promptly and carefully and do what we reasonably can to resolve the difficulties.

 13.2.
 In addition, any complaint concerning costs may be referred by either party to the Law Society of Jersey.